View of the church

 In the early 12th century Robert de Whatton’s daughter Adelina gave the living to the Premonstratensian Canons of Welbeck.
 At the Reformation, this advowson was given by Edward VI to Thomas Cranmer from nearby Aslockton.

-The church was cruciform in shape with a central tower and spire and built mostly in late 12th to late 13th century in style.
+The church was originally cruciform in shape with a central tower and spire and built mostly in late 12th to late 13th century in style.

 Since then the fabric has been considerably restored, with the chancel entirely rebuilt in 1846 and a major restoration carried out in 1870-71.
 This was overseen by the Rev T Butler of Langar, father of the author Samuel Butler.

 The present font bears the date 1662; the organ was built in 1878 and the reredos dates from 1886.
 Four of the eight bells were cast in 1618 by Henry Oldfield.
 There are register dates from 1538 although those from 1597 to 1662 have been lost.
-In 1904 the marriage resisters were edited by W P W Phillimore and J Ward and published by the Parish Register Society.
+In 1904 the marriage registers were edited by W P W Phillimore and J Ward and published by the Parish Register Society.

 Particular thanks to John Kitchen for research on this entry